Butternut Squash, Cauliflower & Beef Shepherd’s Pie

 - In a large skillet over medium heat, cook and stir beef, crumbling meat, until no longer pink, 6-8 minutes; drain.
 Stir in soup mix and water; bring to a boil.
 Reduce heat; simmer, uncovered, until slightly thickened, 4-6 minutes.
 Transfer to a greased 13x9-in. baking dish.

 - Top evenly with cauliflower.
-Sprinkle with garlic; drizzle with remaining butter.
+Sprinkle with garlic; drizzle with remaining melted butter.
 Spread squash mixture over top.
 Bake, uncovered, until cauliflower is tender, 35-40 minutes.
 Sprinkle with cheese.
 Let stand 10 minutes before serving.
-Yield: 6 servings.

 Nutrition Facts1-1/2 cups: 438 calories, 23g fat (11g saturated fat), 90mg cholesterol, 798mg sodium, 37g carbohydrate (11g sugars, 9g fiber), 25g protein.

 First time I have ever made anything with butternut squash.
 This was easy and very delicious.

 This was a great weeknight dinner, with lots of vegetables and still very delicious.
 I really liked the maple on the butternut squash for some subtle sweetness and added flavor.
 It was a thinner layer of squash than I thought it would be, so I'll grab a bigger squash next time.